Can Mediation Work For Me?

 If a neutral third party or other professional can help make your divorce easier, Minneapolis-based Honsa & Mara can assist you in putting the pieces together.
 Our lawyers concentrate on family law and have more than 75 years of collective experience with Minnesota divorce cases.

 We can answer your questions about divorce, mediation, arbitration, collaborative divorce and other alternatives to litigated divorce.
 We are willing and able to represent you strongly in court if a litigated (“contested”) divorce becomes necessary.

-If you are asking yourself, “Can mediation work for me?” contact the attorneys of Honsa Mara Landry, to schedule an initial consultation.
+If you are asking yourself, “Can mediation work for me?” contact the attorneys of Honsa & Mara, to schedule an initial consultation.
 We serve clients throughout the Twin Cities.